| DATE: April 20, 2001 NO: 01-50 |

-Begins Seasonal Decline
+Unemployment Begins Seasonal Decline

-Marchs seasonal unemployment decline was felt across most of the state as rates fell in nearly every area.
-Exceptions were noted in Bethel, the Aleutians West Census Area, and Kodiak, where the March rate remained unchanged from February.
-The Wade Hampton Census Area had the highest unemployment rate in the state at 17.9%, while the Aleutians East Borough posted the lowest rate at 3.6%.
 Brisk construction activity contributed to the relatively low statewide unemployment rate.
-Although 2000 was a good year for Alaskas construction industry, this years season is shaping up to be even better.
+Although 2000 was a good year for Alaska's construction industry, this year's season is shaping up to be even better.
 As an indication, the number of unemployment weeks paid for the construction industry in March 2001 was 13.5% below the March 2000 statewide level.
 Significant over-the-year declines in weeks paid to unemployed construction workers took place in Anchorage and Fairbanks.
-A statewide increase of 3,100 wage and salary jobs accompanied Marchs unemployment decline.
-Every major sector of Alaskas economy except seafood processing added jobs last month.
-Seasonal gains in mining, construction, and transportation contributed to job growth.
-Employment growth in the services industry was broad-based while retail trades depended largely on additional jobs in eating and drinking places.
-Over-the-year

-employment growth in March was strong for Alaskas mining and services
+employment growth in March was strong for Alaska's mining and services

 industries.
-Nearly 1,600 jobs have been added to the states oil
+Nearly 1,600 jobs have been added to the state's oil

 and gas sector since March 2000.
 The manufacturing and finance sectors